nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 # Dynamically generating database credentials with Vault and Kubernetes

+Providing database credentials for your applications has always proved operationally challenging.
+For optimum security the following concepts regarding database credentials should be implemented:

+* Each pod should have a unique set of credentials
+* Credentials should be disabled when a pod is terminated
+* Credentials should be short lived and rotated frequently
+* Access should be restricted by application function, a system which only needs to read a specific table should have database access whcih grants this particular purpose

-Providing and rotating database credentials for your pods has always proved operationally challenging.
-For optimum security you need unique credentials for each application instance, and these credentials need to be short lived, the access restricted by application function,  and the credentials themselves rotated often.
-HashiCorp Vault solved this challenge by enabling operators to provide dynamically generated credentials for applications.
-Once Vault has been configured the life cycle and issue of credentials is automatically handled by Vault.
+While they previously mentioned concepts are essential for reducing the blast radius in the event of an attack, they can prove operationally challenging.
+The reality is that without automation it is impossible to satisfy these constraints.
+HashiCorp Vault solves this challenge by enabling operators to provide dynamically generated credentials for applications.
+Vault manages the lifecycle of credentials, rotating and revoking as required.

-The new secret injector for Kubernetes allows an operator or developer to inject Vault secrets into a Kubernetes pod using a series of annotations, the following example would automatically inject and manage the life cycle of database credentials into the deployment for our web service.
+In this blog post we are going to look at the Vault secret injector for Kubernetes, this allows an operator or developer to inject Vault secrets into a Kubernetes pod using metadata annotations.
+In the following example we are using the annotations to inject database credentials into the Deployment.
+All the authentication to Vault, the management of the lifecycle of the credentials is automatically handled by the injector.
+All your application has to do is to read the credentials.

 ```
 apiVersion: apps/v1